METEO 3 Lesson 6 Images

 Text description of the based on the mercury barometer image.

 The image is an illustration of a mercury barometer, displaying how atmospheric pressure is measured.
-The central component is a glass tube, depicted vertically, partially filled with mercury and open at one end.
-The tube is filled with mercury at the bottom and shows a vacuum at the top.
+The central component is a glass tube, depicted vertically, partially filled with mercury.
+The tube is filled with mercury at the bottom and shows air acting as a vacuum at the top.
 Horizontal lines on the tube serve as measurement markers.
 The tube is placed in a shallow circular container labeled "Mercury Reservoir," which holds additional mercury.
-Two arrows indicate different pressures: a red arrow labeled "Mercury" pointing to the mercury inside the tube, and a blue arrow labeled "Air Pressure" pointing downward on the reservoir.
+Two downward arrows on either side of the tube are labeled "air pressure".
+There is also a red arrow labeled "Mercury" pointing to the mercury inside the tube.
 Another arrow points to the top of the column, labeled "Sea-Level Pressure 29.92 in (76 cm) (height of Mercury column)."

 Decoding Pressure